andrewcodes404/pugbox/README.md

 A PugBox to play in.
-To get the html and sass down before converting it to pug to use in express Also some other stuff like for the sass, css, js and image if you like
+To get the html and sass down before converting to pug to use in express Also some other stuff like for the sass, css, js, fonts image if you like

 Remember
 ----------